AdaCore/why3/CONTRIBUTING.md

 # Building

-To build Why3 locally you will need a functional installation of OCaml (at least 4.08), `menhir`, `num` and `autoconf`.
+To build Why3 locally you will need a functional installation of OCaml (at least 4.08), `menhir`, `zarith`, and `autoconf`.
 You can set up your developer build using the following commands:

 ```
 autoconf
 ./configure --enable-local # stores the built binaries under ./bin
 make
 ```

-Note: there can be issues around Num, recall and document those.

 ## Building Documentation